JimberSoftware/docs/devices/nativedevices/nativedevices.md

-## Create a new Native Device
+## Create Native Device
-To create a new user into the platform, click on the `Create new`  button
+To create a new native device into the platform, click on the `Create new`  button

 ![create_new.png](/create_new.png)